-The Glencoe PTA strives to strengthen the family-school-community partnership by providing opportunities to be involved in the education, health, and well being of children in our community.
+The Glencoe PTA strives to strengthen the family-school-community partnership by providing opportunities to be involved in the education, health, and well-being of children in our community.
 Studies show that parent and public involvement are essential to the successful education of our children.
 A first step in this involvement can be joining the PTA - it's a great place to share ideas, enthusiasm and expertise.
 The PTA organizes many fun and enriching events at Glencoe.
-We have PTA meetings close to once a month, typically in the evenings.
+We have PTA meetings every other month, typically in the evenings.
 The dates and times of these meetings are on the calendar and published in our weekly Glencoe Newsletter.
-If you are able, we'd love to see you at any of the meetings!
+If you are able, we'd love to see you there!
 The PTA also has a bulletin board in the main hallway where you can find current information.
 For more information about the Glencoe PTA, and to find out how you can get involved, please visit Glencoe PTA.